-Now, notice, that, this plot clearly shows that the person is a Risk Neutral.
+Now, notice, that, this plot clearly shows that the person is Risk Neutral.
 A straight line is generally a utility function of a risk-neutral person.

 Marginal Utility function

 Marginal Utility, basically, means, if someone gains a very little amount of reward or payoff, how much the utility will change with respect to that little payoff.
-In the mathematical terms, it is the first-order derivative of the Utility Function U(x).
+In mathematical terms, it is the first-order derivative of the Utility Function U(x).
 Therefore, for a Bernoulli utility function, the marginal utility function is: